Freshly made sweet tea

-Ahhh, sweet tea.
+Ahhh, sweet iced tea.
 Refreshing, sweet and nearly everywhere in the South, it’s easy to take this ubiquitous drink for granted if you’ve grown up with it on your table for every meal.
-But if you’ve never thought about why sweet tea has such a presence in the South, it’s time to pour out some history on this tannic yet saccharine elixir.
+But if you’ve never thought about why Southern sweet tea has such a presence, it’s time to pour out some history on this saccharine yet tannic elixir.

 While hot tea has been consumed for thousands of years by countless cultures, the iced, sugary variety that has become synonymous with the South only started showing up in Western cookbooks in the early 19th century.
 The rise of ice boxes and other refrigeration techniques was a necessary precursor to this delicious beverage becoming widespread.